30.6.10

 soil.
 Later, she drove to the local gas station and used her new

-.
+voice to ask for a pack of cigarettes.
 She wasn't wearing a bra,

+but the attendant didn't notice.
 He was too busy listening to the way sound seemed to drip out of her mouth

 as she said the word, Camel.